Housesitting in Edinburgh with TrustedHousesitters

 Amanda Walkins freelance writer and housesitter with TrustedHousesitters, a woman with glasses holding an orange cat in her lap

 This was the first time these particular homeowners had used TrustedHousesitters, so they were a bit unsure about the process.
-I think they felt much better meeting us in person before the sit so they had a better idea for who was in their home.
+I think they felt much better meeting me in person before the sit so they had a better idea for who was in their home.

 About Housesitting with TrustedHousesitters